mrc-ide/treasure/README.md

 For an example of a more complete costing exercise please see [Patouillard et al](https://gh.bmj.com/content/2/2/e000176).

+:warning: All costs are in USD$, however the reference year for costs may differ and costs have not be inflation-adjusted.

 ## Updates

 Updates, reviews and improvements are encouraged via